First measurement of the correlation between cosmic voids and the Lyman-$\alpha$ forest

-A non-zero average hexadecapole is seen in mocks, identical whether mocks include RSD or not.
-This is in agreement with the linear flow model, which predicts $\xi_4 = 0$.
-The hexadecapole in eBOSS data is consistent with mocks, but given the statistical uncertainties it cannot be distinguished from zero for $r \gtrsim 20\,\mpc$.

-We performed a ``shuffling'' test on both mocks and data where forests were randomly permuted within redshift bins of width $\Delta z=0.1$.
-This maintains the geometry of the survey while eliminating all physical void-forest and forest-forest correlations, leaving only tomographic correlations.
+Finally, we also performed a crucial ``shuffling'' test on both mocks and data where individual lines of sight were randomly permuted within redshift bins of width $\Delta z=0.1$.
+The shuffling preserves the geometry and noise properties of the sample while eliminating all physical void-forest and forest-forest correlations.
 A void catalog and associated $\xi$ were computed from these shuffled $\delta_F$.
-As expected, the shuffle reduces the magnitude of both the monopole and quadrupole (see Fig.~\ref{fig:xcorr_void_lya}).
-For the mocks we observe that the shuffle yields a quadrupole that is roughly equal to that of the noRSD mocks.
-We will use this fact in the analysis of the data where we will subtract the shuffled correlations as a proxy for subtracting the tomographic (noRSD) correlations.
+The dashed lines on Fig.~\ref{fig:xcorr_void_lya} show the multipoles from shuffled data.
+As expected, the shuffling reduces the magnitude of both the monopole and the quadrupole.
+In the case of mocks, we observe that the quadrupole measured after shuffling the RSD-mocks is close to that measured from the unshuffled noRSD-mocks.
+Therefore, we conclude that the quadrupole from shuffled correlations can be considered an approximation of the quadrupole induced by the tomographic effect.

-We now present a simple model fit to the measured quadrupole, in the same spirit as was done for galaxies in e.g.~\cite{Cai2016,Hamaus2017}.
-We do not take into account the instrumental and astrophysical effects discussed in Fig.~\ref{fig:systematic_study_quadrupole}, as their impact on the quadrupole is subdominant with respect to both the tomographic effect and statistical uncertainties.
-We parametrize the tomographic effect by an additive term $\xi_{\ell, {\rm tomo}}(r) = A_{\ell} f(r)$, as suggested by toy models.
-To estimate $A_2 f(r)$, we may use the average quadrupole either from noRSD-mocks, or from shuffled data.
-Here we choose to use shuffled data in order to keep the fit independent of mocks.
-From Eqn.~\ref{eq:xi-rsd}, and after adding $\xi_{\rm tomo}$, we get the following relation for $\xi_2$ as a function of $\xi_0$:
+The average hexadecapole measured from the mocks is the same within statistical uncertainties, whether or not the mocks include RSD: we do not attribute this hexadecapole to the velocity flow, which is consistent with the linear flow model prediction $\xi_4 = 0$ (Eqn.~\ref{eq:xi}).
+The hexadecapole in eBOSS data is consistent with mocks, but given the statistical uncertainties, it cannot be distinguished from zero for $r \gtrsim 20\,\mpc$.